-The AD73322 has been designed to support cascading of codecs from a single DSP serial port (see Figure 31).
-Cascaded operation can support mixes of dual or single channel devices with the maximum number of codec units being eight (the AD73322 is equivalent to two codec units).
+The AD73311L has been designed to support up to eight codecs in a cascade connected to a single serial port (see Figure 37).
 The SPORT interface protocol has been designed so that device addressing is built into the packet of information sent to the device.
 This allows the cascade to be formed with no extra hardware overhead for control signals or addressing.
 A cascade can be formed in either of the two modes previously discussed.

-There may be some restrictions in cascade operation due to the number of devices configured in the cascade and the sampling rate and serial clock rate chosen.
-The following relationship details the restrictions in configuring a codec cascade.
+There may be some restrictions in cascade operation due to the number of devices configured in the cascade and the serial clock rate chosen.
+Table XVII details the requirements for SCLK rate for cascade lengths from 1 to 8 devices.
+This assumes a directly coupled frame sync arrangement as shown in Figure 13.